mdw1982/MJournal/README.md

 ---------------------
 In most instances, unless otherwise stated, program updates will apply to the MJournal program binary.
 All other changes will be included in the latest release of the program.

 Upgrading program binaries is as simple as downloading them and placing them in the program directory over-writting the existing program binary.
+The easiest way, for now, is to just download the latest version of the program.
+At the current time there is no automated method for updating the program other than doing it manually.
+That said, there are plans once the program reaches 1.0 to create a method for checking for updates.

 REQUIREMENTS
 ---------------------